Visit your favourite destinations |

 155. Long-tailed Woodcreeper Deconychura longicauda, TA

-156. Wedge-billed Woodcreeper Glyphorhynchus spirurus, LS,
+156. Wedge-billed Woodcreeper Glyphorhynchus spirurus, LS, BC

 157. Barred Woodcreeper Dendrocolaptes certhia, LS, CA